EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

 considered is whether the interest the State pursues in enacting the speech restriction is a substantial one.
 The State says two different interests meet this standard.
-The first is the interest "in protecting the personal privacy and tranquility” of the victim and his or her family.
+The first is the interest "in protecting the personal privacy and tranquility" of the victim and his or her family.
 As the Court notes, that interest has recognition in our decisions as a general matter; but it does not follow that the privacy interest in the cases the majority cites is applicable here.
 The problem